sindresorhus/eslint-plugin-unicorn/docs/rules/consistent-function-scoping.md

-# Prefer consistent function scoping
+# Move function definitions to the highest possible scope

 A function definition should be placed as close to the top-level scope as possible without breaking its captured values.
+This improves readability and allows JavaScript engines to better optimize performance.

 ## Fail